mantidproject/mantid/docs/source/release/v6.3.0/mantidworkbench.rst

 - The "About Mantid" page now appears on a new full release, even if a recent nightly was previously launched.
 - Fixed a bug where copying data from a table displaying a matrix workspace was not working.
 - Fixed plot bins not working on data with numeric X-axis.
+- Fixed a bug where the z-axis editor dialog was being initialised from the y-axis for a 3D plot.

 :ref:`Release 6.3.0 <v6.3.0>`